fembas316/website/_pages/cv.md

 Education
 ======
 * B.Tech.
-Chemical Engineering, Ladoke Akintola University of Technology-Nigeria, 2009 {: .small}
+Chemical Engineering, Ladoke Akintola University of Technology-Nigeria, 2009
 * M.Eng.
-Engineering and Public Policy, McMaster University-Canada, 2018 {: .small}
+Engineering and Public Policy, McMaster University-Canada, 2018
-* Ph.D Chemical Engineering, Ryerson University, 2024 (expected). {: .small}
+* Ph.D Chemical Engineering, Ryerson University, 2024 (expected).
+{: .small}

 Work experience
 ======
-* 2018-2020: **Senior Chemical Engineer (Department of Petroleum Resources, Nigeria)
+* **2018-2020: Senior Chemical Engineer (Department of Petroleum Resources, Nigeria)**
-  * Reduction in incurred shipping demurrage through improved and efficient operations management {: .small}
+  * Reduction in incurred shipping demurrage through improved and efficient operations management
-  * 0.5% improvement in crude oil revenue, by consistently developing quality control/assurance mechanisms, maintaining crude’s BS&W below 0.5% in every export {: .small}
+  * 0.5% improvement in crude oil revenue, by consistently developing quality control/assurance mechanisms, maintaining crude’s BS&W below 0.5% in every export
-  * Improved production computating accuracy, using MS excel computing programming to eliminate errors, and also reducing production and export computation time {: .small}
+  * Improved production computating accuracy, using MS excel computing programming to eliminate errors, and also reducing production and export computation time
-  * Improved market integrity, by adopting API standards, ASTM and other international standards in the review and update of procedure guidelines and operating procedures.  {: .small}
+  * Improved market integrity, by adopting API standards, ASTM and other international standards in the review and update of procedure guidelines and operating procedures.
+  {: .small}

 * 2017-2018: **Collaborative Research (United Nations Institute for Water, Environment, and Health-Canada)
-  * Review of regulatory frameworks guiding hydraulic fracturing and groundwater protection {: .small}
+  * Review of regulatory frameworks guiding hydraulic fracturing and groundwater protection
-  * Analysis of public health effect of insufficient groundwater quality monitoring in Nigeria {: .small}
+  * Analysis of public health effect of insufficient groundwater quality monitoring in Nigeria
-  * Comparative analysis of Merit brewing water usage with other small-scale breweries and brew pubs, and developed strategies that reduced brewery water consumption by 15%. {: .small}
+  * Comparative analysis of Merit brewing water usage with other small-scale breweries and brew pubs, and developed strategies that reduced brewery water consumption by 15%.{: .small}

 * 2013-2017: **Chemical Engineer (Department of Petroleum Resources, Nigeria)